 Probe ordered after Florida shooter fires at delivery driver

-FORT LAUDERDALE, Fla.
-(AP) — A Florida prosecutor ordered an investigation Sunday in a confrontation in which a homeowner fired shots into a couple’s car when they mistakenly turned onto his property while making a late-night grocery delivery.
-Police closed the case without consulting the state attorney's office.
+A Florida prosecutor has ordered an investigation in a confrontation in which a homeowner fired shots into a couple’s car when they mistakenly turned onto his property while making a late-night grocery delivery.
+Police closed the case without consulting the state attorney’s office.

 No one was injured by the gunfire in an upscale Fort Lauderdale suburb, but is the latest in a spate of similar shootings across the U.S. where people have mistakenly turned onto the wrong property or gotten in the wrong car.
 One person has been killed and others seriously wounded.
 In this case, the shooter told police the car was being driven erratically, struck his leg and made him fear for himself and his son.